11 Sep Helping Children With ADHD Finish Their Homework

 The primary goal for these activities is to establish a habit of completing homework in your child.
-Therefore, it would be best if you gradually withdraw your assistance as your child learns to do their homework.
-But keep monitoring your child’s progress rate.
+Therefore, it would be best if you gradually withdraw your assistance as your child learns to do their homework while continuing to monitor their progress.

-It is imperative to foster independence in the lives of children with ADHD for their bright future.
-Independence in everything – doing homework, finishing household chores, social activities, planning their day/month, etc. Things do not happen overnight.
-So, make way from their early childhood through effective systems.
-Establish systems that deliver results, not depression or anxiety, in you and your child.
+It is imperative to foster independence in the lives of children with ADHD so they may become more equipped to handle their daily lives.
+This includes not only being able to complete homework but also finishing household chores, engaging in social activities, planning their day/month, etc. However, it’s important to remember that things do not happen overnight.
+Hence, establishing effective systems early on helps to deliver results, not depression or anxiety, in you and your child.

-If you still struggle to help your child finish homework – you can find directions with us.
-Themba Tutors has been coaching ADHD students for years.
-We can also help you train your child for other executive functions.
+If you still struggle to help your children with ADHD finish homework – you can find directions with us.
+Themba Tutors has been coaching students with ADHD for years.
+We can also help you develop and strengthen your child’s other executive functioning skills.

 Check Out Our Other Blogs: